SD Card Partition Recovery

 You can follow these steps to recover a lost SD card partition with TestDisk on Windows:

 1. Download the TestDisk recovery software from the official site.
 Once you’ve downloaded the folder, extract it.
-In our case, the folder was named “testdisk-7.1.win”.
+In our case, the folder was named “testdisk-7.2”.

 3. Select the SD card from the list of devices and Proceed.
-Select Intel from the partition table on the next screen and press Enter again. selecting SD card on test disk
+Select the partition table on the next screen and press Enter again.
+Select the SD card from the list

 👀

 4. Now, TestDisk will present you with various options.
-You can select the Analyze option and initiate a Quick Search to begin the SD card partition recovery process.initiating a quick search on test disk
+You can select the Analyze option and initiate a Quick Search to begin the SD card partition recovery process.Select Analyze

 👀